CoreMedia/joala/HOWTO_RELEASE.md

     **Note:** The OAuth Token needs permissions `repo` and `user`.
 If you do not provide `user` permission, you will get a `RequestException: Not Found (404)` in `UserService.getEmails()`.

-    The site will be deployed into a sub-directory with the naming pattern `joala-VERSION` on `site-deploy`.
+    The site will be deployed into a sub-directory with the naming pattern `VERSION` on `site-deploy`.
 So you may test site deployment even outside the release process and you will get your site deployed with a snapshot version applied.
 * Ensure that you have set the passwords for Maven Central Deployment as described in